I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatecontext.md

 </dd>
 </dl>

-### -param ContextSize [in]
+`ContextSize`

 The size, in bytes, of the portion of the context defined by the minifilter driver.
 Must be greater than zero and less than or equal to <b>MAXUSHORT</b>.
 A minifilter driver uses this portion of the context to maintain context information specific to the minifilter driver.
 The filter manager treats this portion of the context structure as opaque.
 This parameter is required and cannot be zero.

-### -param PoolType [in]
+`PoolType`

 The type of pool to allocate.
 This parameter is required and must be one of the following: